-9. If a full canvassing was not conducted: canvassing was not conducted: a.
-How many predetermined outlets were to be observed in each area? b.
-What were the starting points for each area? c.
-Were these starting points randomly chosen? ☐ Yes ☐ No d.
-Describe the selection of the starting points. e.
+- 9. If a full canvassing was not conducted: - a.
+How many predetermined outlets were to be observed in each area? - b.
+What were the starting points for each area? - c.
+Were these starting points randomly chosen?

+- d.
+Describe the selection of the starting points. - e.
 Please describe the canvassing instructions given to the field observers, including predetermined routes.

-10. Describ e the process field observers used to determine if an outlet sold tobacco.
-1. Offsit through products vendor's 2.
-Onsite an outled direct kr to enter physical Id canvassers used offsite and onsite confirmation to determine if an outlet sells tobacco ducts and is youth accessible.
-Field canvassers were provided the following general cructions: Offsite direct knowledge-based confirmation.
-If a canvasser has direct knowledge (i.e., ough prior tobacco enforcement or education activities) that an outlet sells tobacco ducts and is youth accessible, then the canvasser does not need to physically enter the dor's premises.
-Onsite confirmation and follow-up phone confirmation.
-If there is reasonable potential that outlet sells tobacco products and is youth accessible, and the canvasser does not have set knowledge of the outlet (as described in 1. above), then the canvasser should attempt enter the premises and confirm eligibility status by questioning vendor staff or noting resical evidence of tobacco sales (e.g., the presence of tobacco products or advertising).
-If second v they sho is needed contacts plishment is closed at the time of canvassing, the canvasser should follow-up with a visit or phone call.
-If field canvassers are not able to confirm Synar eligibility status, uld indicate on the "Tobacco Vendor Canvassing Form" that follow-up confirmation d.
-As noted earlier, Research Unit staff follow-up with these vendors or community to confirm vendor Synar eligibility status. by the co by canvassing, Synar eligibility status was determined based on information provided community contact.
-The community contact was asked if the vendor sells tobaccos, if the establishment is accessible by youth, and if the vendor is located in a private ere a total of 3 vendors identified through canvassing that did not match our working e.
+10. Describe the process field observers used to determine if an outlet sold tobacco.

+Field canvassers used offsite and onsite confirmation to determine if an outlet sells tobacco products and is youth accessible.
+Field canvassers were provided the following general instructions:

+1. Offsite direct knowledge-based confirmation.
+If a canvasser has direct knowledge (i.e., through prior tobacco enforcement or education activities) that an outlet sells tobacco products and is youth accessible, then the canvasser does not need to physically enter the vendor's premises.

+2. Onsite confirmation and follow-up phone confirmation.
+If there is reasonable potential that an outlet sells tobacco products and is youth accessible, and the canvasser does not have direct knowledge of the outlet (as described in 1. above), then the canvasser should attempt to enter the premises and confirm eligibility status by questioning vendor staff or noting physical evidence of tobacco sales (e.g., the presence of tobacco products or advertising).
+If the establishment is closed at the time of canvassing, the canvasser should follow-up with a second visit or phone call.
+If field canvassers are not able to confirm Synar eligibility status, they should indicate on the "Tobacco Vendor Canvassing Form" that follow-up confirmation is needed.
+As noted earlier, Research Unit staff follow-up with these vendors or community contacts to confirm vendor Synar eligibility status.

+For proxy canvassing, Synar eligibility status was determined based on information provided by the community contact.
+The community contact was asked if the vendor sells tobacco products, if the establishment is accessible by youth, and if the vendor is located in a private home.

+There were a total of 3 vendors identified through canvassing that did not match our working list frame.
 One vendor is a new business and will be on future list frames.
 The second is a business that intends to resume tobacco sales in the future; it is expected they will be on a future list frame.
 An accurate status of the third business (selling occasionally at bingo games) could not be established; the given name of the vendor was not similar to any known business in the community.